Uncertainty Estimation Using Riemannian Model Dynamics for Offline Reinforcement Learning: Preliminaries

 \subsection{Riemannian Manifolds}

 We define the Riemannian pullback metric, a fundamental component of our proposed method.
 We refer the reader to \citet{carmo1992riemannian} for further details on Riemannian geometry.

 We are interested in studying a smooth surface $M$ with a Riemannian metric $g$.
 A Riemannian metric is a smooth function that assigns a symmetric positive definite matrix to any point in $M$.
-At each point $z \in M$ a tangent space $T_zM$ specifies the pointing direction of vectors “along” the surface (see \Cref{fig: tangent space}).
-The fact that $M$ is smooth implies that the inner product of the metric space has local smooth changes throughout space, as formally defined below.
+At each point $z \in M$ a tangent space $T_zM$ specifies the pointing direction of vectors “along” the surface.

 \begin{definition} Let $M$ be a smooth manifold.
 A Riemannian metric $g$ on $M$ changes smoothly and defines a real scalar product on the tangent space $T_z M$ for any $z \in M$ as